awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.MajorVersionUpgrade.md

 aws rds describe-db-parameters --db-parameter-group-name default.aurora-mysql5.7 --region us-east-1
 ```

-## In\-place upgrades for global databases<a name="AuroraMySQL.Upgrading.GlobalDB"></a>
+## In\-place major upgrades for global databases<a name="AuroraMySQL.Upgrading.GlobalDB"></a>

- For an Aurora global database, you upgrade the primary cluster as explained in [How the Aurora MySQL in\-place major version upgrade works](#AuroraMySQL.Upgrading.Sequence)\.
-Perform the upgrade on the primary cluster in the global database\.
-Aurora automatically upgrades all the secondary clusters at the same time and makes sure that all of the clusters run the same engine version\.
+ For an Aurora global database, you upgrade the global database cluster\.
+Aurora automatically upgrades all of the clusters at the same time and makes sure that they all run the same engine version\.
 This requirement is because any changes to system tables, data file formats, and so on, are automatically replicated to all the secondary clusters\.

+Follow the instructions in [How the Aurora MySQL in\-place major version upgrade works](#AuroraMySQL.Upgrading.Sequence)\.
+When you specify what to upgrade, make sure to choose the global database cluster instead of one of the clusters it contains\.

+If you use the AWS Management Console, choose the item with the role **Global database**\.

+![\[Upgrading global database cluster\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-databases-major-upgrade-global-cluster.png)

- If you use the AWS CLI or RDS API, start the upgrade process by calling the `modify-global-cluster` command or `ModifyGlobalCluster` operation instead of `modify-db-cluster` or `ModifyDBCluster`\.
+ If you use the AWS CLI or RDS API, start the upgrade process by calling the [modify\-global\-cluster](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-global-cluster.html) command or [ModifyGlobalCluster](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyGlobalCluster.html) operation instead of `modify-db-cluster` or `ModifyDBCluster`\.

 ## After the upgrade<a name="AuroraMySQL.Upgrading.PostUpgrade"></a>